HarryF1204/bedrockAPI/README.md

 # bedrockAPI

-An in-progress toolkit for editing bedrock addons.
+An in-progress API for bedrock